 Daniela Encheva is managing editor of Leah, a magazine for Bulgarian women who believe in God.
 Besides serving in the small publishing department of Mission Possible, Bulgaria, Daniela speaks at women’s events and conferences.
 Most of her knowledge about writing, organizing materials and leading people she has gained from experts and professionals via MAI.
 God has enabled Daniela to manage the only Christian women’s magazine in the country for the last 20 years, for His glory.
-She dreams of a movement of women who are not afraid of Bulgaria’s post-communist reality, but are rising as a godly army to conquer the nation for Him.
+She dreams of a movement of women who are not afraid of Bulgaria’s post-communist reality, but are rising to impact their nation for Him.

 Simon David Hunter is a writer, director and producer of films, TV and novels.
 He is executive chairman of the International Screen Academy (ISA) and film producer of the Myth Film Company.
 He has written for NBC USA, Columbia Tristar TV USA, Nine Network Australia, Fred Silverman Productions USA, and numerous other production companies in the USA and Australia.
 He is the writer and director of the feature film, "The Custodian."
 Simon's novel, "EDEN" is now available from Amazon.
 He has numerous projects currently in development and under contract.